alihassan18/libonomy-documentation/docs/Introduction/application-specific-blockchains.md

 -   Developers are free to explore the full spectrum of tradeoffs (e.g. number of validators vs transaction throughput, safety vs availability in asynchrony, ...) and design choices (DB or IAVL tree for storage, UTXO or account model, ...).

 -   Developers can implement automatic execution of code.
-In the Cosmos SDK, logic can be automatically triggered at the beginning and the end of each block.
+In the Libonomy SDK, logic can be automatically triggered at the beginning and the end of each block.
 They are also free to choose the cryptographic library used in their application, as opposed to being constrained by what is made available by the underlying environment in the case of virtual-machine blockchains.

 The list above contains a few examples that show how much flexibility application-specific blockchains give to developers.
-The goal of Cosmos and the Cosmos SDK is to make developer tooling as generic and composable as possible, so that each part of the stack can be forked, tweaked and improved without losing compatibility.
+The goal of Libonomy and the Libonomy SDK is to make developer tooling as generic and composable as possible, so that each part of the stack can be forked, tweaked and improved without losing compatibility.
 As the community grows, more alternatives for each of the core building blocks will emerge, giving more options to developers.

 ## Performance